You Can Call Yourself an Indiana Hoosier

 Congratulations!
 Now that you’ve been admitted to IU, there are a few things you’ll need to do to enroll as an official IU student and prepare for the start of college.

 Reserve your seat...and housing...and your classes too!
+You can also download this checklist to help you!

 - Create your computer account and set up your IU email account.
 To create your accounts, you'll need your university ID number (included in your letter of admission).
 You must set up your computer account to establish your IU email account, apply for housing, pay your enrollment deposit, and schedule New Student Orientation.
 It will take 24-48 hours for your accounts to be activated.
 Please note that even if you have already created an initial IU computer account when you applied, you still need to click on the link above in order to set up your primary IU email address and gain access to additional IT accounts and services.